Road Tunnel Operations & Safety

 This is an image of a pedestrian cross passage door

-Fire hose and extinguishers in fire service cabinets are located every 50m next to the slow lane inside all our road tunnels.
+Fire service cabinets are located every 50m next to the left-most lane in all road tunnels.
 Inside these cabinets, you can find:

-4. Emergency SOS phones located every 100m inside alternate fire service cabinets.
-They connect directly to the LTA Operations Control Centre and can be used to call for help.
+4. Emergency SOS phones are placed every 100 meters in alternate fire service cabinets.
+They connect directly to LTA Operations Control Centre and can be used to call for help.

-Fire Cabinet with fire hose reel, fire extinguisher, fire break-glass unit and emergency SOS phones
+Closed Fire Service Cabinet with fire hose reel, fire extinguisher, fire break-glass unit and emergency SOS phones

 Scroll To Top